aeturrell/coding-for-economists/code-best-practice.md

 The first thing to think about is code style, ie the way you write equivalent valid code.

 Feeling lazy?
-Don't worry, because in the next chapter we'll find out how to get the computer to apply style to your code *automatically*.
+Don't worry, because in {ref}`code-advcd-best-practice` we'll find out how to get the computer to apply style to your code *automatically*.

 Python has a whole set of conventions about good style called ['PEP8'](https://www.python.org/dev/peps/pep-0008/), which it's worth taking a quick look at.
 It includes advice like indentation should always be 4 spaces (not tabs) per level and that you should surround top-level function and class definitions with two blank lines.